Peace Palace, The Hague (Image courtesy of Flickr)

 Books on this topic are shelved at KC 86 and KC 334.1 on Level 5 of the Law Library.
 Also check the catalogue for E-books.

-A book that usefully compares many countries is:
+Books that usefully compare many countries include:

 Public International Law is composed of the laws, rules, and principles of general application that deal with the conduct of nation states and international organisations among themselves as well as the relationships between nation states and international organisations with persons, whether natural or juridical.
 Public International Law is sometimes called the "law of nations" or just simply International Law.
 It should not be confused with Private International Law, which is primarily concerned with the resolution of conflict of national laws, determining the law of which country is applicable to specific situations.

-The History of International Law Timeline (free from Oxford Academic) is a concise map of 'the broad history of public international law with particular attention paid to the signing of major treaties, the foundation of fundamental institutions, the birth of major figures in international law and milestones in the development of some of the field’s best-known doctrines'.
+The History of International Law Timeline (open access from Oxford Academic) is a concise map of 'the broad history of public international law with particular attention paid to the signing of major treaties, the foundation of fundamental institutions, the birth of major figures in international law and milestones in the development of some of the field’s best-known doctrines'.
 The timeline begins with the Treaty of Tordesillas in 1494.

 The Max Planck Encyclopedia of Public International Law (UniMelb staff & student access) is a comprehensive online resource containing over 1600 scholarly articles on every aspect of public international law.